kshedden/seqmatch/README.md

 __Goal and approach__

-The goal is to find all approximate matches from a set of reads into a target sequence database.
-To make the matching tractable and scalable, we require a window within the read to match exactly.
+The goal is to find all approximate matches from a set of reads into a gene sequence database.
+To make the matching tractable and scalable, we require a window within a read to match exactly for it to count as a match.
 The remainder of the read can match to a given level of accuracy (e.g. 90%).
 Results for multiple exact match windows can be calculated in parallel and pooled, so the overall query can be stated
 as: "approximately find all genes that match a length `w` subsequence of a read exactly, and that match the overall read in at least `p`